-After an exhibition in a London gallery in 1879, she had the idea of showing her paintings at Kew.
-She wrote to Sir Joseph Hooker, offering to build a gallery if he would agree to display her life’s work in it.
+After an exhibition in London in 1879, North had the idea of showing her paintings at Kew.
+She offered to build a gallery if Kew Director, Joseph Hooker, would agree to display her life’s work in it.

-Marianne North had no formal training in illustration but possessed a natural talent and was very prolific.
+North had no formal training in illustration but possessed a natural talent and was very prolific.
 Painting with a palette of bold colours, she sketched rapidly in pen and ink on heavy paper then used oils straight from the tube.

 Unlike the tradition in Victorian flower painting, she liked to paint plants in their natural settings.

-This beautiful gift book details North’s life and travels, and this new edition’s larger format allows her stunning images to truly shine.
+This beautiful gift book details North’s life and travels, and this new edition’s larger format allows her stunning images to truly shine. £15